December 14, 2022

 - Transfer cost totals into Project Online.

 FluentPro Financials also has a reporting pack and OData interface for Microsoft Power BI.
-That gives any authorized user the opportunity to aggregate and analyze data, to get user-friendly reports in an easy-to-use environment.
-Users also can create multiple comparison scenarios: compare totals, forecasts, forecasts vs. actuals, planned spending vs. actual spending, and cost categories in portfolio and projects as well as separate portfolios against each other.
+That allows any authorized user to aggregate and analyze data, get user-friendly reports in an easy-to-use environment, financial planning.
+Users also can create multiple comparison scenarios: compare totals, forecasts, forecasts vs. actuals, planned spending vs. actual spending, and cost categories in portfolios and projects, as well as separate portfolios against each other.